 • Suggest a way brushes could be separated, ie, size or bristle color for example, into groups

-Extend the Learning: Folklore, Fact and Fiction
+Extend the PLAY: Folklore, Fact and Fiction

 BTW, IMHO Peter Spier was an earlier version of Oliver Jeffers in terms of capturing a young child’s imagination, sense of wonder and wonderment, plus adventure and PLAY!
 I’m trying to collect his hard-to-find books.

-Suggest they sort into 2 groups:
+• Suggest your kiddo sorts the brushes into 2 groups:

 Used on people, like hair brushes or toothbrushes vs Used by people, like paint brushes.